ashwinreddy/blog/_notes/Public/Works/Antifragile.md

 feed: hide
 ---

+> I want to live happily in a world I don't understand. -- Taleb

 _Antifragile: Things That Gain from Disorder_ is a book by Nassim Taleb, about how systems deal with [[Chaos]] and  [[Black Swan]]s.
 Broadly, there are three categories of systems.

 |Type|Figure|Meaning|